Guest Post by Ryan Scribner

 A few years later and thanks to my friend Tony who enthusiastically recommended it, I eventually picked up a copy and read it.
 And, wow my friends, I cannot recall being hooked by a book from page 1 like this before (true story).
 From the first minute, the author Tim Ferriss challenges your views on time management (works whether you are employed or if you are an entrepreneur), introduces concepts such as the mini-retirement and puts you to various tests to get you out of your comfort zone,… it really gets you thinking about your life goals while providing practical guidance.

-The book is an absolute must read and Ryan Scribner is doing us the honours of providing his take on the book today.
+The book is an absolute must-read and Ryan Scribner is doing us the honors of providing his take on the book today.
 Ryan runs a popular Youtube channel (317K subscribers!) geared towards investors looking to learn the basics of investing as well as personal finance skills.
 In addition, you can also follow his blog Investingsimple (their Instagram is gold as well!).

 4-Hour Work Week book review